About a week ago, I decided to look at the HTML source of my blog. I was in total shock to find a spam link hidden there. This is how it looked:

 <u id="ocadia" style="display: none">Buy some <a href="http://detoxbuddy.com/categories/191.html">marijuana drug testing</a> products</u>

 The next step was to google for the spam link itself.
-I’ve came up with a number of Wordpres blog, that had the same spam message hidden, like my blog had.
+I came up with a number of WordPress blogs that had the same spam message hidden, like my blog had.
 I’ve checked their installed plugins and themes, and I’ve found out that our blogs didn’t have any plugins or themes in common.
-This reassured me that the link didn’t came from something I’ve installed.
+This reassured me that the link didn’t come from something I’d installed.

-At this point I realized that the spammer used some kind of security vulnerability in the WordPress that I’m using (2.2.2) to inject the code to my theme files.
-This has much riskier potential, as in the same way they code inject arbitrary PHP code that will be executed by the web server.
+At this point I realized that the spammer used some kind of security vulnerability in the WordPress that I’m using (2.2.2) to inject the code into my theme files.
+This has much riskier potential, as in the same way they could inject arbitrary PHP code that would be executed by the web server.

-I’ve came up with the solution to lock theme files for writing, only leaving a read permission.
+I’ve come up with the solution of locking theme files for writing, leaving only read permission.
 This allows WordPress to use them, but it has the downside of disabling the option to edit them from the dashboard.
-This turned out to be a good fix, as the link didn’t came back again.
+This turned out to be a good fix, as the link didn’t come back again.
 Upgrading the WordPress version could also be a good solution (it’s something I think it’s time I should do).

-The conclusion from this should be is that one should lock all the PHP files, that don’t need to be updated, for writing and only leave them with read permission.
+The conclusion from this should be that one should lock all the PHP files that don’t need to be updated for writing and leave them only with read permission.
 This precaution can also help protect you from other kinds of PHP injections that can happen.

 I’ve contacted the authors of some of the blogs I found to be infected with the spam links, and I hope they will solve it too.